apify/apify-docs-v2/sources/academy/anti_scraping/techniques/captchas.md

 # [](#captchas) Captchas

+**Learn about the reasons a bot might be presented a captcha, the best ways to avoid captchas in the first place, and how to programmatically solve them.**

+---

 In general, a website will present a user (or scraper) a captcha for 2 main reasons:

 1. The website always does captcha checks to access the desired content.